Ruska Lozova

-Ruska Lozova (Руська Лозова) is a village (selo) in Ukraine, in Kharkiv district of Kharkiv Oblast.
+Ruska Lozova (Руська Лозова, Russian: Русская Лозовая) is a village (selo) in Ukraine, in Kharkiv district of Kharkiv Oblast.
 It belongs to Derhachi urban hromada, one of the hromadas of Ukraine.
 The local government is the Rusko-Lozivska village council.
 As of 2001, Ruska Lozova had a population of 5,016 people.

 Geography

-The village of Ruska Lozova is located north of Kharkiv, on the Lozovenka River(Donets Basin).
+The village of Ruska Lozova is located north of Kharkiv, on the Lozovenka River (Donets Basin).
 The territory of the Ruska Lozova is located on the Central Russian Upland, within the forest steppe natural zone, a small forest massif (oak) adjoins the village.
 The relief of the village is an undulating plain with ravines and gullies.

 The climate of the Ruska Lozova is temperate continental with cold winters and hot summers.
 The average annual temperature is +8.7 °C (in January -4.5, in July +22).
 The average annual rainfall is 520 mm.
 The highest rainfall occurs in the summer.
 There are large forest areas (pine and deciduous trees) on the territory of the village.
 The soils of the community are chernozems and meadow soils.

 A highway M20 passes through the village Ruska Lozova.
 There is no railway connection.